abhi8080/Dinner-Planner/README.md

 ```
 npm run dev
 ```

+In case of problems with npm, see (6) Docker below

 4. Point your browser to HTML addresses corresponding to different steps of the tutorial, such as:

 http://localhost:8080/tw1.1.html